KmolYuan/Pyslvs-UI/README.md

 And use a type of mechanism to do grounding combine.

-Grounding combine can merge the structure diagram immediately to canvas.
+Grounding combine can merge the structure graph immediately to canvas.

 But in the common ways, you can give it to dimensional synthesis to make it more useful.

-## Triangular iteration
+## Structural Configuration

-Before doing dimensional synthesis, a structure diagram has to configure it's verification formula.
+Before doing dimensional synthesis, a structure graph has same option when mapping to target mechanism.

-**PLAP** function is using two known points, a length variable and an angle variable to find out the position of third point.

-**PLLP** function is using two known points and two length variables to find out the position of third point.

-When the structure profile is complete, is time to doing dimensional synthesis!
++ Grounded link: The link is used as mechanism frame.
++ Inputs: Mechanism angle variables decided by joint pairs.
++ Target joints: Several joints that need to match target paths.

+Result variable configuration will have:

++ Position of grounded joints.
++ Length of links.
++ Inputs angle.

 ## Dimensional Synthesis

 Generate a mechanism with path requirement by random variables.

-+ The structure settings is get from triangular iteration.
++ The structure settings is get from variable configuration.
 + There also have algorithm options, such like constraints or probability.

 Contains three algorithms: